turboapps/docs/reference/command_line/vm.md

      --format=VALUE         Use json format for output
 ```

-If there is a user logged in to a remote registry then this command will also display the latest version of the Spoon VM available in that registry.
+If there is a user logged in to a remote registry then this command will also display the latest version of the Turbo VM available in that registry.

 ```
 > turbo vm

-The latest local version of the Spoon VM is 11.6.213 The latest version of the Spoon VM is 11.6.215
+The latest local version of the Turbo VM is 11.6.213 The latest version of the Turbo VM is 11.6.215
 ```

 #### JSON output